 We are tasking the Central Valley Water Board with a truly significant amount of expedited work in this order, with assistance from our own staff.
 We feel compelled to do so, however, to protect the communities in the vicinity of dairies in the Central Valley that rely on groundwater.
-For the benefit of all, the major required tasks and associated timelines are summarized as follows:
+For the benefit of all, the major required tasks and associated milestones are summarized as follows:

-Within 90 days of the date of this order: Central Valley Water Board to issue 13267 Orders for estimate of depth of dairy manure retention ponds (Section III.B)

-Within one year of the date of this order: Central Valley Water Board to begin issuing 13267 Orders to demonstrate lack of hydraulic continuity between dairy manure retention ponds and groundwater (Section III.B)
+No later than one year from the date of this order: Central Valley Water Board to begin issuing 13267 Orders to a subset of dairies in batches that it can reasonably manage to demonstrate lack of hydraulic continuity between dairy manure retention ponds and groundwater (Section III.B.2).

-Within one year of the date of this order: Central Valley Water Board to issue 13267 Orders for more precise A and R measurements (Section III.A.6.a)
+As developed, but no later than two years from the date of this order: Central Valley Water Board to issue 13267 Orders that identify more accurate methods for direct measurements of A and R for more accurate A and R monitoring and reporting (Section III.A.5.f and III.A.6.a).

-As determined appropriate: Central Valley Water Board to issue clean-up and abatement orders or notices to comply to dairies not participating in management zones that may be causing or contributing to exceedances of nitrate water quality objective in drinking water wells (Section III.C.1)

-As developed: Central Valley Water Board to issue 13267 Orders requiring use of measures and tools for more accurate whole-farm nitrogen accounting (Section III.A.5.a)

-Within two years of the date of this order: Central Valley Water Board to issue 13267 Orders requiring on-farm drinking water well monitoring (Section III.C.2)
+No later than two years from the date of this order: Central Valley Water Board to issue 13267 Orders requiring off-farm and on-farm drinking water well monitoring and, as appropriate, the provision of replacement drinking water (Sections III.C.1 and III.C.2).

-Within three years of the date of this order: Central Valley Water Board to develop and peer review whole-farm nitrogen accounting approach (Section III.A.4)

-Within three to four years of the date of this order: Central Valley Water Board to adopt interim revised dairy general waste discharge requirements (Section III.A.6.b)
+No later than three years from the date of this order: Central Valley Water Board to distribute its initial draft revised dairy general waste discharge requirements and accompanying draft environmental impact report for public review and comment (Section III.A).

-Within six years of the date of this order: State Water Board staff to develop and peer review the groundwater loading limit and the numeric land application rate formula (to be used to determine compliance with the interim and final numeric land application rates) (Section III.A.1)
+No later than four years from the date of this order: State Water Board staff to develop and peer review the groundwater loading limit and the numeric land application rate formula (to be used to determine compliance with the interim and final numeric land application rates) (Section III.A.1).

+No later than four years from the date of this order: Central Valley Water Board to develop and peer review whole-farm nitrogen accounting approach to be included in the revised dairy general waste discharge requirements (Section III.A.4).

-Within seven to eight years of the date of this order: Central Valley Water Board to adopt final revised dairy general waste discharge requirements (Section III.A.6.c)
+No later than five years from the date of this order: Central Valley Water Board to adopt revised dairy general waste discharge requirements (Section III.A.6.b)

 ORDER